Amygos/nethserver-vagrant-box/README.md

 	* `version` with the new version
 	* `iso_url` with the new url of iso file
 	* `iso_checkmsum` with the new url checkmsum of the iso file
-1. Build and upload new vagrant boxes: `$ packer build nehtserver.json`
+1. Build and upload new vagrant box: `$ packer build nehtserver.json`

-## Use the boxes
+## Use the box
 Install [Vagrant](https://www.vagrantup.com/downloads.html) and create base `Vagrantfile` file with:
 ```shell
 $ vagrant init